AlexandraTansanu/Map_Coordinates/README.md

 # Map Coordinates
-The map coordinates and graphs repositories operate on .CSV files.
+The map coordinates and graph representations repositories operate on .CSV files.
 This reposiroty contains two exercises, one reading values from and one writing values into a .CSV file.
 For the sake of these exercises, the values written in the coordinates.CSV beforehand are split into two columns and repersent the X- and Y-Coordinates of geographical points, also reffered to as waypoints.

 **Difficulty level:** Beginner.